UW-Hydro/VIC/docs/Documentation/Drivers/Image/ForcingData.md

 ```

-Using gridded subdaily forcings for vegetation, lake and carbon cycle timeseries is under development.
+Documentation for vegetation, lake and carbon cycle forcings will be added at a later date.